Last Update: 11/23/21

 For this reason, injury victims should know that compensation awards can be significant, especially for non-economic damages like pain and suffering.
 And pain and suffering awards can cover both current pain and suffering as well as future pain and suffering.

-Below are a few back injury lawsuits that accident victims can use as a guide when evaluating the settlement value of their case as well as whether or not their jury award is insufficient as a matter of law:
+Below are a few back injury lawsuits that accident victims can use as a guide when evaluating the settlement value of their case:

 Slip and fall accident in a Florida grocery store results in grossly inadequate jury award for the victim’s pain and suffering.